You students gathering together

 Let me say this…since 2020 I believe University entry has never been easier with more pathway options

-It is extremely important for parents to have discussions with their child/student as to how they see their future.
+Parents need to have discussions with their child/student as to how they see their future.
 In particular, if they are entering their senior years and have the desire to enter university.

 General university entry requires an ATAR ranking and some homeschooled students are unaware of this.
 To get this you can be homeschooled but only through a Distance Education Program.